-If an intrusion alarm sounds, indicated by a continuous Bell or Siren, the alarm may be silenced by entering your access code, if the alarm was unintentional.
+If an intrusion alarm sounds, indicated by a continuous Bell or Siren, the alarm may be silenced by entering your access code.
+If the alarm was unintentional, call local authorities immediately to avoid an unnecessary response.

 You can determine the source of the alarm by following the instructions in the "Disarming" section (see page 5).
-Once the source of the alarm has been corrected, the system will require a reset.
+Once the source of the alarm has been corrected, the panel can be restored to its original Armed state.

-NOTE: A fire alarm has priority over a burglary type alarm (all monitored systems).
+NOTE: A fire alarm has priority over a burglary type alarm.